zagoa/GameOfLife/README.txt

 The application creates a 2D field filled with different living beings (humans, pigs, ducks and chickens) and simulates a spread of flu.
-If a living being dies it is removed from the field.
+If a living being dies it is removed from the field the next step.
 Humans can move on the field (animals cannot).

-The state of one living being can be determined by specific color :
+Different types of being are identified by different colors:
+-BLUE for Humans
-RED for HEALTHY
+-PINK/PURPLE for Pigs
-LightGray for CONTAGIOUS
+-YELLOW for Chickens
-MAGENTA for DEAD
+-GREEN for Ducks
-CYAN for RECOVERING and IMUN
+Their state (Healthy,Sick,Contagious,Dead) is identified with a darker color (the closer they are to death, the darker the color is).
+If they are dead the color is black.
+For humans, immunised humans are identified by a light blue color.

 Graphic interface was taken from rabbits&foxes project.